cclouud/Basic-RPG/README.md

 # 🕹️ Basic Typescript Videogame

-A basic Typescript videogame that i made for school using Html, CSS and Typescript.
-Its not responsive so take care
+A basic Typescript videogame that I created for school using HTML, CSS, and Typescript.
+Please note that it is not responsive, so keep that in mind when viewing it.

-You can also visit [my web](https://basicrpg.cclouud.dev/) to see it online.(Dont forget to resize)
+You can also visit [my web](https://basicrpg.cclouud.dev/) to see it live online.
+(Don't forget to resize your window for the best experience!)